Australia is dotted with remarkable finds.

 Where: 230km west of Bundaberg.

-Nearest BIG4 park: BIG4 Cania Gorge Holiday Park.
+Nearest BIG4 park: BIG4 Breeze Holiday Parks - Cania Gorge.

 Following an 1870s gold-rush, Charters Towers absolutely bustled.
 While things have since quietened, the charming town hasn’t forgotten the vibrant past; its streetscape still dominated by opulent structures that make for fascinating viewing.
 And that’s just a small slice of Charters Towers’ rich appeal.